 It’s a designated heritage building (built in 1947) and offers cultural activities like heritage walks, feeding Delhi pigeons on the lawns, and high tea.
 It’s also pet friendly.

 While the hotel is not as flash as newer properties, it has lots of charm and is in one of the best residential neighbourhoods of Delhi.
-You can walk to Khan Market in 3 minutes and Lodhi Garden (Delhi’s most favourite heritage park) in 10 minutes.
+You can easily walk to Khan Market and Lodhi Garden, Delhi’s favourite park.

 Bnineteen